Azure/azure-functions-durable-extension/docfx/articles/overview.md

 <img src="~/images/async-http-api.png"/>

 Durable functions makes implementing these kinds of Async HTTP APIs very simple by providing a set of built-in HTTP APIs for interacting with long-running function executions.
-We show in the samples a simple REST commands can be used to start new orchestrator function instances.
-Once an instance is started, the durable extension exposes web hook HTTP APIs that can be used to query their status.
+We show in the samples a simple REST command that can be used to start new orchestrator function instances.
+Once an instance is started, the durable extension exposes web hook HTTP APIs that can be used to query their status (for clarity, some details have been removed from the example below).

 <pre>
 > curl -X POST https://myfunc.azurewebsites.net/orchestrators/DoWork -H "Content-Length: 0" -i